mompiou/crystal-proj/README.md

 ![img3](/img3.png?raw=true)
 * To draw the corresponding dichromatic pattern check the "DSC" button, recalculate (press "Calculate") and then "Draw".
 The dichromatic pattern is drawn according the usual convention: black and white crystals correspond to two different grains and different symbols to different layers (note that you can plot up to 7 different layers with different symbols)
 ![img4](/img4.png?raw=true)
+*Tick the "Coincidence sites" button to draw coincident site positions.
+The precision by which is defined coincidence  can be tuned.
+It is expressed in % of the largest lattice parameter.